 Understanding Your Payout Options and Survivor Benefits

-Early Retirement vs. Full Retirement Age: Weighing Your Choices
+Early Retirement vs. Full Retirement Age

 Full Retirement Age

-- Tier 4: Full retirement kicks in at age 60 with 25 years of service, OR at 62 with 10 years.
+- Tier 4: Often age 60 with 25 years; or 62 with 10 years.

-- Tier 5: You’re set for full benefits at 65 with 30 years of service, OR at 65 with 10 years.
+- Tier 5: Often age 65 with 30 years; or 65 with 10 years.

 Early Retirement

-Going Beyond the Teacher Pension Calculator NJ: Your Full Retirement Plan
+Beyond the Calculator: Your Full Retirement Plan

 Tap Into the NJ Division of Pensions & Benefits (NJDPB)